microsoft/PartsUnlimitedMRP/docs/HOL_Fault-injection-for-Azure-Container-Services(ACS)/README.md

 ![](media/2.png)

-**Step 3.** Give this load test a name, rename URL name into something more meaningful and enter the MRP solution's URL (`{YourDnsName}/mrp`) into the URL field.
+**Step 3.** Give this load test a name, rename URL name into something more meaningful like `MainPage` and enter the MRP solution's URL into the URL field.
+This URL should be in the following format: `{YourDnsName}/mrp`, e.g. `http://myacsagents.australiaeast.cloudapp.azure.com/mrp/`.

 ![](media/3.png)

-**Step 4.** Click on "Add URL", give this URL a meaningful name and enter `{YourDnsName}/quotes?name` as a URL.
+**Step 4.** Click on "Add URL", give this URL a meaningful name like `API call to DB` and enter `{YourDnsName}/quotes?name` as a URL.
 This query will call your API, which then queries database.

 ![](media/4.png)